istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/overview/index.md

 * `x-b3-flags`
 * `x-ot-span-context`

-If you look in the sample services, you can see that the `productpage` service (Python) extracts the required headers from an HTTP request using [OpenTracing](https://opentracing.io/) libraries:
+If you look at the sample Python `productpage` service, for example, you see that the application extracts the required headers from an HTTP request using [OpenTracing](https://opentracing.io/) libraries:

 {{< text python >}}
 def getForwardHeaders(request):